 We’ll cover a variety of approaches, from implementing triage systems to using cutting-edge virtual queue technology.
 This focus on technology underscores the role of hospital administrators in driving innovation and enhancing patient flow efficiency.

-What Is Patient Flow and Why Is It Important?
+What Is Patient Flow in Hospitals?

 Why Patient Flow Matters